cloudwan/gohan/README.md

 ./gohan client
 ```

-# Example #
+# Examples

-## Define your resource model ##
+## Define your resource model

-You can define your resource model using JSON schema.
+You can define your resource model using a JSON schema.
-You can use YAML format as described in this example.
+Alternatively you can use YAML format as described in this example.

 ```yaml
   schemas: